fertilising our imagination,

 Made with a volunteer collective.

-And so I returned to Nigeria with the question: How are Nigerians making a living, finding belonging and making meaning of the worlds within and around us—our stories, our ideas, our cultures?
+And so I returned to Nigeria with the question: How are Nigerians making a living, finding belonging and making meaning of the worlds within and around us—our work, our cultures, our ideas?

-*This studio is named after the photographer Styles, in the play Sizwe Bansi is Deadwho used his studio to enact and memorialise the dreams and aspirations of his Black community under apartheid South Africa.
-I saw the play in 2011 as a secondary school student in Abuja and I carry its spirit—storytelling work as a matter of life and death—with me everywhere.
+*This space is named after the photographer Styles, in the play Sizwe Bansi is Deadwho used his studio to enact the dreams and aspirations of his Black community under apartheid South Africa.
+I saw the play in 2011 as a secondary school student in Abuja, and I carry its spirit—storytelling work as a matter of life and death—with me everywhere.

 - Immaculata (immaculataabba.com)